leahwiley/AuW3/README.md

-# AUW3
+# AuW3
-Automated W3: A plugin for W3.JS that sets up delegated event listeners for common behaviors
+Automated W3: A plugin for <a href="https://www.w3schools.com/w3js/" target="_blank">W3.JS</a> that sets up delegated event listeners for common behaviors